applebym/dsp/03-command_line.md

 What does `ls` do?
 What do `ls -a`, `ls -l`, and `ls -lh` do?
 What combinations of those flags are meaningful?

-> > 'ls' lists the contents of the current working directory. 'ls -a'
+> > `ls` lists the contents of the current working directory. `ls -a` lists all the directorys and all their contents. `ls -l` lists extra details including size, author, date, etc. `ls -lh` adds labels to the columns, such as size to make it more readable.

 ---